Dstecher/Resumatch/README.md

 # Resumatch
-Resume Analyzer with Job Matching using OpenAI
+Resume Analyzer with Job Matching using OpenAI's GPT-3.5 turbo